 Minimum password length shall be configurable to between [assignment: minimum number of characters supported by the TOE] and [assignment: number of characters greater than or equal to 15] characters.

-The ST author selects the special characters that are supported by the TOE.
-They may optionally list additional special characters supported using the assignment.
-"Administrative passwords" refers to passwords used by Administrators at the local console, over protocols that support passwords, such as SSH and HTTPS, or to grant configuration data that supports other SFRs in the Security Target.

-The second assignment should be configured with the largest minimum password length the Security Administrator can configure.

 User Identification and Authentication (FIA_UIA_EXT)

 Family Behaviour

 The TSF allows certain specified actions before the non-TOE entity goes through the identification and authentication process.